rxavier/poniard/README.md

 Alternatively, you can also get a nice plot of your different metrics by using the `estimator.plot.metrics()` method.

 You may be wondering why does `setup()` exist and need to be called before `fit()` (which in turn doesn't take any arguments, unlike what you're used to in sklearn).
-Basically, because Poniard performs type inference to build the preprocessor, separating `fit()` allows the user to check whether the preprocessor is correct and to change it if necessary.
+Basically, because Poniard performs type inference to build the preprocessor, decoupling `fit()` allows the user to check whether the preprocessor is appropiate and change it if necessary before training models, which could take long.
 ## Type inference
 Poniard uses some basic heuristics to infer the data types.